Refreshing Potting Soil

 - If you added gravel to the bottom of the pot, rinse the gravel with the above bleach solution and rinse thoroughly.

 The cost of purchasing expensive bagged potting soil is a good enough reason to learn to amend the potting soil from the previous year.
-Save that money for extra plants!
+So revive last year's container soil and save that money for extra plants!